2003 Detroit Tigers season: Season overview

 For this reason, the 2003 Tigers had been described as being possibly "the worst team of all time without a good excuse."

-Designated hitter/left fielder Dmitri Young was the one member of the 2003 Tigers to have a truly good year, with a .297 batting average, 29 home runs, and .537 slugging percentage.
+Designated hitter/left fielder Dmitri Young was one member of the 2003 Tigers to have a good year, with a .297 batting average, 29 home runs, and .537 slugging percentage.
 According to Win Shares, the Tigers would have had about six fewer wins without him.

 On the pitching staff, Jamie Walker stands out as the one pitcher who had a good season.
 Walker appeared in 78 games (2nd most in the AL) and had an ERA of 3.32 (Adjusted ERA+ of 130).

 Some blamed first-year manager Alan Trammell for the team's performance.
 However, the 2002 team was 55–106 under manager Luis Pujols and in short, Trammell inherited a team in shambles.
 The Tigers did not sign any significant new talent in 2003 and lost several key players from the 2002 team, including the team's best starter, Jeff Weaver, closer Juan Acevedo, second baseman Damion Easley, right fielder Robert Fick, and designated hitter Randall Simon.
 Dean Palmer, who had 275 career home runs, tried to resuscitate an injury-plagued career, but ended up retiring.
 Even with fellow 1984 teammates Kirk Gibson and Lance Parrish on the coaching staff, Trammell could not turn the team around in 2003.

 After the 2003 season, the Tigers acquired Iván Rodríguez, Carlos Guillén, Ugueth Urbina, and Rondell White.
 With the infusion of new talent, Trammell was able to lead the start of the franchise's turnaround, as the team improved to 72–90 in 2004, a 29-game improvement over the 2003 season which was the largest single-season improvement in the American League since Baltimore's 33-game improvement from 1988 to 1989.

 Three years after losing 119 games, the Tigers went 95–67 and made it to the 2006 World Series.
 The 2006 pennant winners featured 10 players from the 2003 team: Brandon Inge, Ramón Santiago (who spent 2004 and 2005 with the Seattle Mariners), Craig Monroe, Omar Infante, Mike Maroth, Jeremy Bonderman, Nate Robertson, Jamie Walker, Wilfredo Ledezma, and Fernando Rodney.
 Dmitri Young was released in September 2006 following a number of off-field issues.

 The loss record would not be threatened until 2018, when the Baltimore Orioles went 47–115.
 A year later, the Tigers themselves would also threaten the mark—winning just 47 games.
 However, due to a cancelled game that reduced their season to 161 games, they only had 114 losses, meaning that Baltimore had the worst team of the 2010s.

 In 2024, both the American League and MLB records were broken by the Chicago White Sox.
 In ironic fashion, it was the Tigers who handed the White Sox their record breaking 121st loss—while capping a late-season 31–11 run and simultaneously clinching a spot in the postseason as a wild card team.